 Following high school at Uxbridge Secondary (where I met my sweetheart, Amy; married in 2004), I had the blessing of studying at the Moody Bible Institute in Chicago Illinois (Bachelor of Arts – Evangelism & Discipleship ‘03), and later at McMaster Divinity College in Hamilton Ontario (Master of Divinity – Biblical emphasis ‘09).

-I’ve had employment experience in the manufacturing industry, landscaping and property maintenance, pastoral and youth ministry, and short term international missions together with my wife Amy (Greater Europe Mission/Black Forest Academy).
-In all of these experiences God has brought me closer to Him, equipped me for His service and, by His grace, continues to do so.
-Since moving to the Peterborough area, Amy and I have had three children.
-Josef was born in 2010, Elisabelle in 2012, and Jayna in 2016.
-They are such a joy to us and yet another way that God teaches us about life and love
+I’ve had employment experience in the manufacturing industry, landscaping and property maintenance, youth ministry, and short-term international missions together with my wife Amy (Greater Europe Mission/Black Forest Academy).
+In all of these experiences God has brought me closer to Him, equipped me for His service, and, by His grace, continues to do so.
+Since moving to the Peterborough area, Amy and I have had four children.
+Josef was born in 2010, Elisabelle in 2012, Jayna in 2016, and Luc in 2021.
+They are such a joy to us and yet another way that God teaches us about life and love.

 My life verse is Acts 20:24.
 It was the life verse of one of my New Testament professors and reads this way: